 Evaluating the T2A Pathway Programme

 In 2013 a network of six demonstration projects – described as the T2A Pathway Programme – were developed aimed at testing approaches that take account of maturity and transitions for young adults at key points on the T2A Pathway to demonstrate how services can be developed locally and to illustrate how a ‘whole T2A pathway approach’ to working with 18-25 year olds throughout the criminal justice process can work.
 These projects were led by voluntary sector organisations which already have a track record or an existing project to build on, and were delivered in partnership with statutory agencies.
 These organisations were: Addaction, Advance, PACT (Prison Advice and Care Trust), The Prince’s Trust, Remedi, and Together for Mental Wellbeing.
 The Programme finished in 2017.

 Establish an evidence base for the T2A projects (supporting delivery organisations with data collection and research methods), demonstrate effective interventions and measure the impact of delivering young adult-specific interventions at the T2A pathways points.

-Evaluation also provides robust evidence that will be taken seriously by policy-makers and commissioners at a central and local level.
+Evaluation also provides robust evidence for policy-makers and commissioners at a central and local level.